vladimirkosmala/FrontEndKit/docs/README.md

 }
 ```

 We just put the same actions like previously in the debug part we did in the inspector.
-The view shows the remeaning time in seconds and a click on the button start the penne timer.
-The second argument of the `h()` function is the attributes (optional), we put one onclick attribute with an arrow function associated.
+The view shows the remeaning time in seconds and a click on the button starts the penne timer.
+The second argument of the `h()` function is the attributes (optional), we put one `onclick attribute with an arrow function associated.
 The argument `e` is the event triggered by it, which we don't use here.
 Inside the arrow function we call the model to start the timer.
 See the [./js/docs/API.md](API) to understand the arguments, the concepts are also useful to understand in details what's going on.

 Let's add some style with CSS, you will add a `.f1` class on the div which will tell its content to use the font size number one, the biggest.

+Do you know how to add this class attribute?
+Try it.
 Is it fine?

 Here is the anwser.